gcv/appengine-magic/README.md

 The `appengine-prepare` task currently copies all your static files and other resources into the jar file containing your application.
 This means that these resources deploy to App Engine both as separate files, and inside the jar.
-This should not cause problems for the time being (except for increased space), and will be fixed when Leiningen 1.4 comes out (which supports a `:jar-exclusions` project property).
+This should not cause problems for the time being (except for increased space).

+A patch to the `appengine-prepare` task, with a safe rule to use with the `:jar-exclusions` project property, is welcome.